jfleong/minimal-mistakes/_posts/2019-03-11-AWS_admin_permissions.md

 ListDomainNames: {"Message":"User: arn:aws:sts::1234567890:assumed-role/the_admin_role/the_user_assuming_that_role is not authorized to perform: es:ListDomainNames on resource: arn:aws:es:us-east-1:1234567890:domain/*"}
 ```

 What did I do wrong?
-TL;DR - I didn't grant exactly what the error is asking for `listDomainNames` on `arn:aws:es:us-east-1:1234567890:domain/*`.
+I didn't grant exactly what the error is asking for `listDomainNames` on `arn:aws:es:us-east-1:1234567890:domain/*`.
 But how could I have known that to access the AWS admin console for Elastic Search the user would need these permissions?
 Enter the world of AWS permissions.

-# Managing Permissions in AWS
+# My key takeaways on AWS IAM permissions
 Feel free to [read their documentation][iam_policies], but here are my key takeaways from doing permissions in AWS for a few years.

-## Key Takeaways
+## 1. I prefer IAM policies over resource policies
 In general you can grant access to your AWS infrastucture in two ways:

 1. Resource Level Policies